Modes of the Harmonic Minor Scale

 Modes of a scale are constructed by moving the tonic on the different degrees of this scale.
-There are seven modes of the harmonic minor scale just as there are with the diatonic scale, none of them have common names :
+Here are the seven modes of the harmonic minor scale :

 - Harmonic minor mode I : Harmonic minor scale (minor).
-It is the most used of the seven modes, his formula is 1- 2 - b3 - 4 - 5 - b6 - 7.
+It is the most used of the seven modes.The formula is 1- 2 - b3 - 4 - 5 - b6 - 7.

 - Harmonic minor mode VII.
 Super locrian bb7 (diminished).
 Formula is 1 - b2 - b3 - b4 - b5 - b6 - bb7.

 The harmonic minor scale is an efficient choice when you want to improvise over a minor chord in a minor ii-V-I sequence.
 This jazz guitar lesson explains how to play the harmonic minor scale on guitar and provides some guitar diagrams, scale charts and jazz guitar licks to master it.

 Understanding the Locrian natural 6 mode.
 This guitar lesson show you how to build and how to play the Locrian natural 6 mode aka Locrian #6 mode, the second mode of the harmonic minor scale.
 You will find on this page some guitar diagrams and scale charts to play the Locrian 13 scale on the guitar.

 Understanding and learning how to play the Ionian #5 scale, the third mode of the harmonic minor scale on the guitar.
 This guitar lesson will help you understand the Ionian #5 mode through guitar neck diagrams and scale charts.

 The Dorian #4 mode is also named Dorian #11 or Romanian scale or Romanian minor scale.
 This is the fourth mode of the harmonic minor scale.
 This guitar lesson with diagrams and scale charts explain how the Dorian #4 mode is built and how to play it on the guitar .